 - Are there other more useful videos available on this topic?

-Editorial and publication policies: MENC editors will edit reviews to ensure conformity with the reviewers’ guidelines and MEJ style, which is based on The Chicago Manual of Style (15th ed.), published by the University of Chicago Press.
-MEJ is copyrighted as an entity, so authors must transfer copyright to MENC.
-Due to space limitations in the print journal, some reviews might appear on MENC’s Web site.
+Editorial and publication policies: NAfME editors will edit reviews to ensure conformity with the reviewers’ guidelines and MEJ style, which is based on The Chicago Manual of Style (15th ed.), published by the University of Chicago Press.
+MEJ is copyrighted as an entity, so authors must transfer copyright to NAfME.
+Due to space limitations in the print journal, some reviews might appear on NAfME’s website.
 The video review editor makes the final decision regarding publication of any review submitted.

-Additional information: To obtain a list of videos currently available for review or to request a title for review, contact Caroline Arlington or call 800-336-3768, x310.
+Additional information: To obtain a list of videos currently available for review or to request a title for review, contact Ella Wilcox or call 800-336-3768.